NexTre-dev/retro-gadgets-docs/docs/api/input/LedButton.md

 ## Hardware
 These properties can be set with the multitool inspector, but cannot be set in software.

-### Symbol - `Symbol` *(hardware)*
+### Symbol - `Symbol` *(hardware)* ⚠️ Not available in all variants.
 A symbol to display on the button.
-Symbols can be painted with the paint tool to be a different color than the background.
+Symbols can be painted with the paint tool to be a different color than the background. **Smaller LedButtons do not have this property.**